Protecting Human Participants

 With participation from a wide range of health department programs and divisions, along with collaborations with outside agencies, the IRB provides review and oversight to numerous projects conducted by the North Dakota Department of Health.

-For questions or more information, contact Tracy K. Miller, PhD, MPH at email@example.com
+For questions or more information contact IRB administrator, Tracy K. Miller, PhD, MPH at email@example.com

 Download IRB applications, appendices, and other documents for submission request.